Physik-Institut-UZH/marmotX_SC_plots/sync/README.md

     monit -t

-You can start running all monitores programs with
+You can start running all monitored programs with

     monit start all